Adopting new software or ways of working can be a challenge for any size of team.

 - Set up team training dates with department heads and managers

-- Mix your training methods to cater for all types of learning styles and abilities
+- Mix your training methods to cater to all types of learning styles and abilities

 - Run group or one-to-one training sessions on zoom or with slide decks or videos

-- Use help articles or premade templates they can refer to for guidance
+- Use help articles or premade workflows they can refer to for guidance

 - Set aside time with each user if necessary, to help them one-to-one and answer questions they might have

-In some cases our team here at Process Street can help with onboarding your team.
+In some cases, our team here at Process Street can help with onboarding your whole team.
 If you have a dedicated Customer Success Manager (CSM) or Sales contact, please reach out to them to discuss options.

-When you sign up to a paid subscription, you’ll be invited to an onboarding call with one of our CS team.
+When you sign up for a paid subscription, you’ll be invited to an onboarding call with one of our Process Pros.
 You are more than welcome to invite some of your colleagues to this call too.

 Sign yourself or your team up for one of our monthly, or special topic Webinars.